yuxc0825/Test/README.md

 The "*4_Macroscopic_Model_Optimization*" folder describes the optimization based on the macroscopic model for N=300 and N=3000, with micro-data used to validate the results of the optimization in each subfolder.

-If you have any questions, please contact 2120050102@tiangong.edu.cn.
+If you have any questions, please contact us via e-mail (2120050102@tiangong.edu.cn).